matievisthekat/pseudo/README.md

 # pseudo
-This is to house all my practive pseudocode.
+This is to house all my practice pseudocode.

 This aligns with Cambridge International Computer Science AS/A Level (9618)